djdd87/ChiaTransit/README.md

 The application will follow the same pattern as the plotter and ensure that the files are copied to the final destination suffixed with ```.tmp``` until they're complete to prevent the farmer from showing them as invalid plots.

+## Buy Me A Coffee! :coffee:

+I made this for my own needs and don't expect anything in return.
+However, if you find it useful and would like to buy me a coffee, feel free to do it at [__Buy me a coffee! :coffee:__](https://buymeacoff.ee/djdd87).
+This is entirely optional, but would be appreciated!
+Or even better, help supported this project by contributing changes.

 # CLI Reference

 ## Examples